iotaledger/access-server/docs/02-architecture.md

 The Wallet Actor is also responsible for managing the IOTA seed.

-While the initial ACSRI does not support a Secure Element for safe seed storage, this feature is in our roadmap for future integration.
+While the initial ASRI does not support a Secure Element for safe seed storage, this feature is in our roadmap for future integration.
 Probably, this will be achieved in a modular fashion via Secure Element Plugins for the Wallet Actor.

 ## Network Actor
 The Access Secure Network Actor works as a Daemon that listens for incoming Access Requests.